thefoxboxman/TripIt/src/content/posts/victoria-2024-sydney-bypass.md

  ***<p style="text-align:center; "> Gulgong_Opera_House </p>***

-Arrived into Mudgee the upmarket wine town.
+Arrived into Mudgee, the upmarket wine town.
 Stayed at the Mudgee Riverside Caravan Park.
 Had a great walk around.
 Went for a drive to a farm cheese shop to stock up on some local produce.

 ![img](../../Images/Sydney_Bypass/Mudgee_Main_Street_P1064682.jpg)
  ***<p style="text-align:center; "> Mudgee_Main_Street </p>***